 Saint-Gaudens Double Eagle

-The Saint-Gaudens double eagle was an American $20 gold coin produced between 1907 and 1933.
-Touted by many people as the most beautiful American coin ever made, the Saint-Gaudens coins were the last double eagles minted before the United States permanently removed gold coinage from circulation in 1933.
+The Saint-Gaudens Double Eagle is an American $20 gold coin.
+Produced between 1907 and 1933, many people consider it the most beautiful U.S. coin ever made.
+The St. Gaudens were the last double eagles minted in 1933.
+This was due to the Gold Confiscation Act removing all gold coinage from circulation.

-The initial high relief version of the Saint-Gaudens double eagle proved impossible to mint in large numbers with the technology of the time.
-These first Ultra High Relief trial pieces (called "patterns") are some of the most sought-after U.S. coins in history.
-The finest 1907 Ultra High Relief examples can sell for more than $2 million when they come to auction.
+The relief of the original Saint Gaudens design was too high to strike with coin presses.
+High-pressure medal presses were required to get a full strike on the coins.
+These first Ultra High Relief trial pieces are some of the most sought-after U.S. coins in history.
+The finest 1907 Ultra High Relief double eagles can sell for more than $2 million when they come to auction.

 This doesn't mean that a Saint-Gaudens double eagle gold coin is out of your reach.
 A "Gem Uncirculated" business strike Saint-Gaudens double eagle can be had for around $2,000.
 Circulated versions are available for a modest premium over spot price.